São Paulo Freshers' Event

 - Log attendance after the event

 Whenever an individual makes a booking for your event, you will be sent a copy of their booking confirmation email to help you keep track of names and numbers.

 Please indicate on your event registration form if you would like to use the system.
-Alternative booking methods for Groups that are not eligible to use the system, or that would prefer not to use it, are available on the How to organise a Freshers' Event page.
+Alternative booking methods for Groups that are not eligible to use the system, or that would prefer not to use it, are available in the managing bookings section.

 These templates are available for your use: